walt-er/hooks-workshop-notes/README.md

 ### context
 * first use local state and props, then consider context
 * context is especially useful for library authors, as they don't know what your children might be
+* context methods are `createContext` and `useContext`
+* anything can be passed into context
+* after the context is created, a consumer can get that value
+* user auth is a great candidate for context

 ### dealing with variable children
 * React has a Children API: React.Children.map, React.Children.forEach, etc
     * `{React.Children.map(props.children, () => {})}`
+* single children will be returned as a string instead of an array. make sure to handle this case

 ### useReducer
 * facebook hired the redux guy, now reducers are native to facebook